7 Must Do Tasks To Complete When Your Manuscript Is Finished

 This is what potential book buyers first see, so it is vitally important that your cover is as appealing as a thumbnail as it is in full size.

-Do your research again, and check the top-selling books in your genre to see what their covers are like, and again, how appealing and eye-catching they look in small sizes.
+Do some research again, and check the top-selling books in your genre to see what their covers are like and how appealing and eye-catching they look in small sizes.

-Another factor to check is the fonts and colors that are used in popular books in your genre.
+Another factor to check is the fonts and colors used in popular books in your genre.

 You may get a surprise here, as many popular genres use a minimal range of colors.
-Think chic-lit?
-Pastel pinks, blues, and green.
+For example, romance books are often pastel pinks, blues, and green.

 Yes, I know.
 Every author hates this task.

-However, it must be done.
-And again, it will be a vital part of your book’s metadata, so it needs to be extremely well written.
+However, you need to do it.
+And again, it will be a vital part of your book’s metadata, so it needs to be exceptionally well written.

-Writing a great book description is not an easy task, but again, check top-selling books in your genre and take a few notes.
+Writing a great book description is not an easy task.
+Try checking some top-selling books in your genre and take a few notes.

-Unlike your book of thousands of words, your book description needs to hook a reader’s interest inside 15 seconds, or 150 words.
+Unlike your book of thousands of words, your book description needs to hook a reader’s interest within 15 seconds, or 150 words.

-It can be longer, of course, but these first words and seconds are the most important of all.
+It can be longer, of course, but these first words and seconds are the most important.

-Without seven carefully selected Kindle keywords and two categories, your book will be lost, so choose them extremely carefully.
+Without seven carefully selected Kindle keywords and three categories, your book will be lost, so choose them carefully.

-These, along with your book title, are the most important pieces of search data.
-Researched and selected well, they will help readers to find your book.
+These, along with your book title, are the most essential pieces of search data.
+Researched and selected well, they will help readers find your book.

 They are so important that their power to sell books is greater than you can achieve with any form of paid advertising, blogging, or social media.